A Brief History of the Town

 The Town of Golden Beach was incorporated under its present status, by a special act of the Legislature of the State of Florida in 1929.
 The act was approved and Golden Beach became a legalized community on May 23rd, 1929.

 When originally developed, plots sold for $7,500 for Ocean-Front (to the east) and $2,000 for Ocean Boulevard plots (to the west).
-This was prior to the development of the interior of Town (Golden Beach Drive and the interior islands).
+At initial offering the interior islands and peninsulas in Town were still being developed and were not offered for sale.